attiliosbrana/Binance-VWAP-Dataset/README.md

-# Binance Portfolio Forecasting Hourly VWAP Dataset
+# Binance Portfolio Forecasting Hourly VWAP Dataset & Code

 The Binance Portfolio Forecasting Hourly VWAP Dataset is a collection of historical cryptocurrency price data from Binance, the largest cryptocurrency exchange platform.
 The dataset includes data for 506 unique cryptocurrencies denominated in USD and has been pre-processed to maintain the continuity of the time series and prevent any disruptions in downstream analysis.
 The dataset is available for download in the OSF database [1] and has been used in the N-BEATS Perceiver paper [2].